EetuEkman/powershell-scripts/readme.md

 On a windows systems, a new path can be persistently appended to the environment variable using the windows registry.

-Lastly, modules can be imported using the Import-Module cmdlet with the command `Import-Module path\to\module\folder`.
+Lastly, modules can be imported using the Import-Module cmdlet with the command `PS> Import-Module path\to\module\folder`.
 Import-Module cmdlets can be set to be run automatically on PowerShell startup by adding the import-module commands to PowerShell profiles whose paths can be found in $profile variable.

 ## Module-Helper.ps1